rpetrusha/docs/docs/csharp/expression-trees-execution.md

 is represented by `Expression<Func<int>>` would be converted to a delegate of the type `Func<int>`.
-For a lambda expression with any return type and argument list, there exists a delegate type that is the target type for the executable code represented by that lamdba expression.
+For a lambda expression with any return type and argument list, there exists a delegate type that is the target type for the executable code represented by that lambda expression.

-The `LamdbaExpression` type contains `Compile` and `CompileToMethod` members that you would use to convert an expression tree to executable code.
-The `Compile` method creates a delegate.
-The `CompileToMethod` method updates a `MethodBuilder` object with the IL that represents the compiled output of the expression tree.
-Note that `CompileToMethod` is only available on the full desktop framework, not on the .NET Core framework.
+The <xref:System.Linq.Expressions.LambdaExpression> type contains <xref:System.Linq.Expressions.LambdaExpression.Compile%2A> and <xref:System.Linq.Expressions.LambdaExpression.CompileToMethod%2A>
+members that you would use to convert an expression tree to executable code.
+The <xref:System.Linq.Expressions.LambdaExpression.Compile%2A>  method creates a delegate.
+The <xref:System.Linq.Expressions.LambdaExpression.CompileToMethod%2A> method updates a <xref:System.Reflection.Emit.MethodBuilder> object with the IL that represents the compiled output of the expression tree.
+Note that <xref:System.Linq.Expressions.LambdaExpression.CompileToMethod%2A>
+is only available on the .NET Framework and not on .NET Core.

-Optionally, you can also provide a `DebugInfoGenerator` that will receive the symbol debugging information for the generated delegate object.
+Optionally, you can also provide a <xref:System.Runtime.CompilerServices.DebugInfoGenerator> that will receive the symbol debugging information for the generated delegate object.
 This enables you to convert the expression tree into a delegate object, and have full debugging information about the